Flag of Scotland

 Yes, well, well, yes, but it's bet you've never had Liz MacGregor's shortbread?
 That'll learn her!

-The Go Ape™ here had at one point had the longest zip wire in the UK.
+The Go Ape™ here once claimed the longest zip wire in the UK.
 A combination of the wobblies and a reluctance to part with that many pounds means there's zero chance of Bob's business.

 Sly's slightly better, and less stingy, so is planning a visit on the next big birthday.
 See you back in the café, then, which used to be run by Liz MacGregor, remember her?